alecmildenhall/fileTransfer/README.md

 Where <name> refers to the name you want to assign to the client.
 (The other arguments are self described.)
 Multiple client instances can be started with multiple terminals.

 ex: python FileApp.py -c client1 127.0.0.1 1024 2000 2001

-Note: there are additional features outside of the specs for error checking.
-For example, the client will report and error when it attempts to offer a file that does not exist.